sojs-coding/mcp-security-merge/server/secops/README.md

     - Modifies the configuration of an existing feed.
 Can update the display name, connection settings, or other properties.

 - **`enable_feed(feed_id, project_id=None, customer_id=None, region=None)`**
-    - Activates a feed that is currently in the DISABLED state, allowing it to resume data ingestion.
+    - Activates a feed that is currently in the INACTIVE state, allowing it to resume data ingestion.

 - **`disable_feed(feed_id, project_id=None, customer_id=None, region=None)`**
-    - Stops data ingestion for a feed by setting its state to DISABLED.
+    - Stops data ingestion for a feed by setting its state to INACTIVE.
 The feed configuration remains but no new data will be processed.

 - **`delete_feed(feed_id, project_id=None, customer_id=None, region=None)`**
     - Permanently removes a feed configuration from Chronicle.
 This action cannot be undone.